1 Billion Pounds

-Agriculture is the second-leading source of CO₂ emissions, and its negative impacts increase as we increase the amount of farming.
-With a global population projected to reach 10 billion by 2050, the problem grows as fast as we do, impacting our climate, our water supply, and our soil.
+Agriculture is the second-leading source of greenhouse gas emissions, and the industry’s environmental impacts increase as we increase crop production to feed more people.
+With a global population projected to reach 10 billion by 2050, the problem grows as fast as we do, impacting our climate, our water supply, our health, and our soil.

 of annual GHG emissions